-ii Arbitration, mediation and ADR
+ii Arbitration and ADR

-The Singapore courts have incorporated ADR options into the judicial process with the aim of creating a holistic judicial system that provides litigants with access to both modes of resolving disputes, namely the ADR process and the trial process.
-The state courts of Singapore (which comprise the magistrates' courts and the district courts), in particular, actively encourage and endorse the early use of the ADR process in civil claims.
-The state courts try civil matters where the subject matter in question does not exceed S\$250,000 in monetary value.
+The Singapore courts have incorporated alternative dispute resolution (ADR) options into the judicial process with the aim of creating a holistic judicial system that provides litigants with access to both modes of resolving disputes, namely the ADR process and the trial process.
 Since May 2012, the state courts have implemented a 'presumption of ADR' for civil matters (i.e., all civil disputes in the state courts are automatically referred to the most appropriate type of ADR, unless any party opts out of the ADR).
 There may be subsequent cost implications for a party who opts out of the ADR for unsatisfactory reasons.